 Now select the Direct publish option and then click on the Continue button.

-As mentioned below you didn’t install all these stuff then you can install Visual Studio Code, Node.js, .NET Core 2.1, and Azure Functions Core Tools, Azure Functions extensions for Visual Studio Code as mentioned below, and then click on the Finish button.
+As mentioned below, if you didn’t install all this stuff, then you can install Visual Studio Code, Node.js, .NET Core 2.1, and Azure Functions Core Tools, Azure Functions extensions for Visual Studio Code, as mentioned below, and then click on the Finish button.

-Click on the Open Visual Studio Code button to open the Visual Studio Code.
+Click on the Open Visual Studio Code button to open Visual Studio Code.

-Now, It will open the Visual Studio from the local machine with the below pop-up. since I have already installed the Azure Functions Extensions so it is showing the Uninstall button for me or else it will show you the Install button to install that in your Visual Studio Code in the below popup.
+Now, it will open Visual Studio from the local machine with the below pop-up.
+Since I have already installed the Azure Functions Extensions, it is showing the Uninstall button for me.
+Otherwise, it will show you the Install button to install that in your Visual Studio Code in the below popup.

-Now in Visual Studio Code, click on the Azure button from the left side, it will prompt you to enter your Azure login Credentials, Assuming you are already logged in, now follow the below steps
+Now, click on the Azure button on the left in Visual Studio Code.
+It will prompt you to enter your Azure login Credentials.
+Assuming you are already logged in, now follow the steps below.

-Then it will ask you to choose a project location, After selecting the project location, Select the language as JavaScript from the below Pop-up
+Then, it will ask you to choose a project location.
+After selecting the project location, select JavaScript from the pop-up below

-Now if you can able to see the Azure Function Created successfully.
+Now, if you are able to see the Azure Function Created successfully.

 Below is the Code for the index.js file.

 Here is the code for the function.json file.
-This is a very important file.
-This includes all the configurations needed for your Azure Function.
+This is a very important file, and it includes all the configurations needed for your Azure Function.

-Now the Azure Function is created.
-To make sure the function is working as expected.
-We can test it locally.
+Now, the Azure Function is created.
+To make sure the function is working as expected, we can test it locally.
 Press F5 to run the function.
-Now you can able to see the Azure Function project ran successfully and provided us with the below Azure Function URL.
+Now, you can see the Azure Function project ran successfully, providing us with the Azure Function URL below.

 http://localhost:7071/api/MyNewAzureFunctionVS